zachpino/digidevf17/week3/homework.md

 Make good use of `if` and `elif`!

 ##### Motion Challenge
-Create an object, fitting within an 8" x 8" x 8" box, that...
+Create an object *using any means available other than prefabricated parts*, fitting within an 8" x 8" x 8" box, that...

 - moves on its own after intial propulsion
 - makes contact with the ground on at least two rolling wheels